micaelaneus/strength-as-ccoty/README.md

 * Turn your morning mug into a sacred vessel.
 Fill it with stone and plant allies that attract the power you want to infuse into your life and leave it under a full moon.
 * Enchant your commute by attaching mantras or intentions to places you pass, or divining your personal omens.
 Crossing that bridge or overpass brings you into a new realm, and a hawk on that telephone poll means you should make love as soon as possible.
 * Sanctify one of the super fat Sharpies and a bag of random stickers as magic wands and sigils, then keep them handy so you can cover up fascist graffiti in public restrooms.
-* Get some cuter pajamas and tell everyone you about your new spacesuit.
+* Get some cuter pajamas and tell everyone about your new spacesuit.

 ### CHECKLIST FOR STRENGTH YEAR